Planting calendar

 May Planting Guide for San Diego Gardens: Raised Beds, Containers & In-Ground

-In May, San Diego's mild climate allows you to plant warm-season vegetables and herbs directly in raised beds, containers, or in-ground gardens.
-Focus on heat-tolerant crops and continue planting herbs and flowers suited for the warmer weather.
-Avoid frost-sensitive plants that need cooler temperatures.
+In May, San Diego's mild climate allows for planting a wide variety of warm-season vegetables and herbs in raised beds, containers, or directly in the ground.
+Focus on heat-tolerant crops and summer vegetables to take advantage of the longer days and warming soil.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Basil, Zucchini, Cucumbers, Green beans, Sweet potatoes
+Tomatoes, Peppers, Eggplant, Basil, Zucchini, Cucumbers, Green beans, Sweet potatoes

 Plant now